 It’s probably obvious that laptop webcams suck.
 Even if they’re not inexplicably positioned so that they look up your nose, they will be grainy, blurry and have a tiny dynamic range.

 Maybe less obviously, external webcams aren’t that much better.
-This surprised me, since a high-end webcam like the Logitech Brio costs 2/3 as much as a used interchangeable-lens camera and has one job.
-(To be clear, the Brio looks a lot better than most other webcams—just still a lot worse than a real camera.)
-For instance, I bought a Logitech C920, Wirecutter’s pick for “best webcam,” but it wasn’t obviously better than my six-year-old iMac webcam, mostly due to really questionable exposure / color balance settings.3
+This surprised me, since a high-end webcam like the Logitech Brio costs 2/3 as much as a used interchangeable-lens camera and has one job.‡ To be clear, the Brio looks a lot better than most other webcams—just still a lot worse than a real camera.
+For instance, I bought a Logitech C920, Wirecutter’s pick for “best webcam,” but it wasn’t obviously better than my six-year-old iMac webcam, mostly due to really questionable exposure / color balance settings.§ The C920 does allow you to tune these settings, but it took me about 2 hours to figure out how, and I ended up having to buy a crappy third-party app.
+Manually tuning the settings would also require you to change them whenever your lighting changes throughout the day, which is pretty annoying.

 Use your smartphone…